MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 Learn about the new features and updates to existing features that were introduced during the initial release of SharePoint Server Subscription Edition.

-For more information on other new and updated features, see [SharePoint Server Subscription Edition Version 22H2](new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md) and [SharePoint Server Subscription Edition Version 23H1](new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release.md).
+For information on new and updated features that were introduced after the initial release of SharePoint Server Subscription Edition, see [SharePoint Server Subscription Edition Version 22H2](new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md) and [SharePoint Server Subscription Edition Version 23H1](new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release.md).

 ## List of new features and updates to existing features